muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/Project_s201968470_s202035820/README.md

    Open the `.ipynb` file in the Jupyter Notebook environment and run the cells sequentially.

+4.  **Data SetUp**:

+There will be two csv file one will be the original data set (CAR DETAILS FROM CAR DEKHO [Original]) ,and other one will be modified.
+Just take a copy and remove word [Original]

 ### Usage

 The notebook is divided into several sections: